Mycoearthdome/Sentinel/README.md

 The provided `install.sh` script installs the Python heuristics to `/usr/local/share/sentinelroot` and configures a `sentinelroot` systemd service.
 The service runs the `sentinel.py` module with `python3` and logs results to syslog.
-The installer also deploys `sentinelboot`, which backs up the entire `/boot` partition to a SQLite database on first run.
-On every boot the script verifies file checksums and restores the partition using ``dd`` when any changes are detected.
+The installer also sets up a `sentinelboot` service that runs the `boot_protect.py` module with `python3`.
+On first boot the script backs up the entire `/boot` partition to a SQLite database.
+On every boot the checksums are verified and the partition is restored with ``dd`` whenever any changes are detected.

 ## External Scanner Integration